Judson Procyk

 Judson Michael Procyk (April 9, 1931 - April 24, 2001) was the third Metropolitan Archbishop of the Byzantine Catholic Metropolitan Church of Pittsburgh, the American branch of the Ruthenian Greek Catholic Church.

 Formative years

 Procyk was born in Uniontown, Pennsylvania on April 9, 1931.
-He was ordained as a priest at Saints Cyril and Methodius Seminary in Pittsburgh on May 19, 1957.
+He was ordained as a priest at Saints Cyril and Methodius Seminary in Pittsburgh on 19 May 1957.

 Career

 Metropolitan Judson Procyk blesses pilgrims from a pilgrimage at Holy Resurrection Monastery, an Eastern Catholic monastery in California.

-Metropolitan Procyk holds the cross for veneration after Vespers at a monastery pilgrimage in California.

-Judson Procyk was appointed Archbishop of the Byzantine Catholic Archeparchy of Pittsburgh on November 9, 1994, and ordained a bishop on February 7, 1995.
+Judson Procyk was appointed Archbishop of the Byzantine Catholic Archeparchy of Pittsburgh on November 9, 1994, and ordained a bishop on 7 February 1995.